ucsf-wynton/wynton-website-hpc/docs/software/sbgrid.md

 </div>

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex">
-<span>⚠️</span> Among the compute nodes, SBGrid works best on "modern" compute nodes with modern CPUs.
-To make sure your SBGrid job ends up a on a node with a modern CPU, specify SGE option <code>-l eth_speed=10</code>, which will direct the job to a machine with a minimum network speed of 10 Gbps, which is a proxy for "modern".
-In contrast, and depending on which SBGrid software is used, jobs running on older machines may produce errors, e.g. 'Illegal instruction'.
+<span>⚠️</span> If you are running SBGrid software and receive an error message regarding "Illegal Instructions", this means that the version of the software you are trying to run requires a CPU feature that some of the compute nodes do not support.
+Many of the default versions of programs included with SBGrid work best on "modern" compute nodes with modern CPUs.
+For SBGrid this means "Haswell+".
+(Though read the documentation for the software you are trying to use, if you encounter an error that references "Illegal Instructions".
+You may be able to use a version of the software compiled for "pre-Haswell" CPUs.)
+Alternatively, if you want to use the newer software, you will need to make sure your SBGrid job ends up a on a node with a modern CPU.
+To do this, specify SGE option <code>"-l hostname=qb3-id*"</code>, a group of more modern nodes.
 </div>

 In order to use SBGrid software, the SBGrid environment must be enabled.
 To enable the SBGrid, in the shell or in a job script, do: